 What Is Equipment Breakdown Insurance?

-This insurance covers sudden and accidental failures of major home systems and appliances, including:
+Equipment breakdown insurance covers the sudden and accidental mechanical or electrical failure of major home systems and appliances—losses that standard homeowners insurance typically excludes.

 With a $100K coverage limit for just $50 per year, it’s one of the most affordable ways to protect your home’s systems and service lines from costly failures.